Betting Odds Explained

 When you’re looking at you’re matchup, the option with the smallest negative number is the favorite for the event.
 The option that has the larger number is the underdog.

-Fractional odds appear as – you guessed it – fractions.
+Fractional odds appear as fractions.
 That can mean numbers like 10/1 or 9/2 or 15/1.
-To calculate your payout with these odds, it’s quite simple: your stake is the denominator and the payout is the numerator.
+To calculate your payout with these odds, your stake is the denominator and the payout is the numerator.
 So if you want to bet $50 on a bet where the payout is 15/1, you would plug in 50 on the bottom.
 Then you would multiple the top part by 50 as well to get your potential payout, which in this case is $750.
 Fractional odds are often associated with futures, such as the odds to win the Super Bowl, horse racing, golf and racing events.

 The third option that is commonly used to display the odds is decimal form.
+Odds are commonly displayed in decimal form in Europe.
 In this case, we’re essentially changing the fractions to decimals.
-If you remember your Grade 6 math, then it shouldn’t be a problem for you.
-With decimals, calculating your payout is quite simple: just multiple your stake by the decimal odds to get your total payout.
+With decimals, to calculate your payout, multiply your stake by the decimal odds to get your total payout.
 It’s the easiest form of odds to calculate.

 With decimal odds, the team or option with the smallest decimal number is the favorite whereas the choice with the biggest number is the underdog.
 As the numbers grow larger, those selections are greater and greater underdogs.